dimagi/commcare-hq/corehq/apps/linked_domain/README.md

 data models).
 Both upstream and downstream domains have a settings page (Project Settings > Linked Project Spaces) used to overwrite content.

-Overwriting can be triggered from either the upstream domain ("pushing" / "Enterprise Release Management") or any downstream domain ("pulling").
-Individual downstream domains can be pushed/pulled, and individual data types can be pushed/pulled.
+Overwriting can be triggered from either the upstream domain ("pushing") or any downstream domain ("pulling").

 To enable linked domains, turn on the feature flag [LINKED_DOMAINS](https://github.com/dimagi/commcare-hq/blob/966b62cc113b56af771906def76833446b4ba025/corehq/toggles.py#L1497).